Class PrintButton<T extends StoredObject>

 com.vaadin.flow.component.AttachNotifier, com.vaadin.flow.component.DetachNotifier, com.vaadin.flow.component.HasElement, com.vaadin.flow.component.HasStyle, Serializable

-public final class PrintButton extends com.vaadin.flow.component.Composite<Button>
+public final class PrintButton<T extends StoredObject> extends com.vaadin.flow.component.Composite<Button>

 A "print button" is created automatically by ObjectEditors and ObjectBrowsers if one or more PrintLogicDefinitions exist for the StoredObject class.
 The "print button" may be a single button if there is only one PrintLogicDefinition defined, or it can contain multiple buttons.